Electoral-vote.com: 2020 Presidential and Senate elections

 In 2020 the site projected the electoral votes for Joe Biden and Donald Trump, and the Senate.
 Its final analysis predicted 350 electoral votes for Biden, and 170 for Trump, with 18 votes (Ohio's) too close to call.
 Bates predicted that Trump would carry Ohio but Biden would receive one of Nebraska's votes for a final tally of 351-187; Tanenbaum was more cautious about predicting the outcome in toss-up states but did predict a Biden victory.
 The actual outcome was 306 to 232; North Carolina and Florida both went to Trump rather than Biden along with one of Maine's votes.

 The website's final projection for the Senate was 54 seats held by Democrats, 46 by Republicans.
 The actual outcome was a 50-50 senate because 4 states (Montana, Iowa, North Carolina, and Maine) elected Republicans rather than Democrats.

 2022 Senate elections

+On the morning of election day 2022, the site predicted 49 Senate seats held by Democrats and 50 by Republicans, with one, Georgia, too close to call.
+The site's predictions were correct except for Nevada, which went instead to the Democrats.
+A month later, Georgia held a runoff election, and the Democrats won this seat too, giving a final total of 51 Democrats (including independents who caucus with them) and 49 Republicans.

+2024 Presidential and Senate elections

+In the presidential election of 2024, the site predicted the electoral votes of Kamala Harris and Donald Trump.
+The final prediction on the morning of Election Day showed Harris winning the swing states of Pennsylvania, Michigan, Wisconsin, and Nevada, and Trump winning the swing states of North Carolina, Georgia, and Arizona, giving a total of 276 electoral votes for Harris and 262 for Trump.
+Tanenbaum affirmed these predictions, while Bates predicted that Harris would win North Carolina but Trump would win Nevada, a 286-252 margin for Harris.
+In the election, Trump won all the swing states, giving him 312 electoral votes to Harris' 226.
+Tanenbaum's observation that "most of the swing states go the same way" proved to be correct.

+In the Senate, the site predicted that the Republicans would win easily in West Virginia and narrowly in Montana and Ohio, giving them 52 seats in the next Congress, while the Democrats would hold their other vulnerable seats but not gain any.
+They got all the states right except Pennsylvania, where David McCormick narrowly defeated incumbent Bob Casey Jr., giving the Republicans 53 seats.